Sleep Is the Primary Driver of Recovery

 The TrailGenic framework treats sleep as the primary recovery pillar — the integration layer where every other input either compounds into adaptation or accumulates as damage.
 The dataset on this page is read through that lens: sleep is what walking, rucking, running, hiking, fasting, altitude, and cold exposure are processed through.

 For readers who want to go deeper into the wearable data itself — what each Garmin metric means, how training stimulus shows up in sleep architecture, how to read your own longitudinal record — Sleepgenic is the dedicated sleep research arm of TrailGenic.
 Continuous nightly tracking.
-Weekly published Datasets.
+Weekly published datasets.
 Open methodology, open vocabulary, no commerce.

 Sleepgenic — The Sleep Research Arm of TrailGenic →